bharathreddy-m/Customer-Churn-Prediction/Contributing.md

 ## Thank You!

 We appreciate your contributions to this project!
-Together, we can improve and enhance the House Price Prediction project.
+Together, we can improve and enhance the customer churn Prediction project.